When Will My Workers’ Compensation Benefits Kick In?

 Two weeks: The amount of time most workers can expect to wait after an injury before receiving temporary benefits, barring any delay on the part of their employer or insurance company.

 Thirty days: After which, a delay caused by the employer or insurance company is considered unreasonable.

 Two years: The statute of limitations in New Jersey.
 Employees must file a formal complaint within two years of the injury (or the date of the last payment, depending on which is later).

-What Silvi, Fedele & Honschke Attorneys at Law, L.L.C.
-Can Do For Your Workers’ Compensation Claim
+What Our Team Can Do For Your Workers’ Compensation Claim

-Our lawyers will work with you to review your injury timeline and put together the paperwork and documentation necessary to move your case forward, so that you’re not hamstrung by the slow moves of your employer, your insurance company or the state.
+Our lawyers at Fedele & Honschke will work with you to review your injury timeline and put together the paperwork and documentation necessary to move your case forward, so that you’re not hamstrung by the slow moves of your employer, your insurance company or the state.

 To contact our attorneys, call 732-504-3841 to schedule a free initial consultation.
-We also can be reached toll free at 877-251-5491 or via our contact form.
+We also can be reached toll-free at 888-898-1206 or via our contact form.
 We have offices in Brick, Forked River and Toms River and help clients across Ocean County, New Jersey.